Stingdonda99/Google-Gemini-System-Prompt/outline.md

-Gemini's System Prompt, Guidelines, Protocols Outline
+Gemini AI System Prompt, Guidelines, Protocols Outline

 Please be aware that this information is highly confidential and should be treated with utmost discretion.